NFTMozaic/create-nft-app/README.md

 ### Running local Asset Hub node & SDK

-We'll run a local SDK against Kusama fork (powered by Acala Chopsticks).
-Your computer should have Docker installed.
+We'll launch a local SDK against Kusama fork using Acala Chopsticks.

 **First**, let's check the [docker-compose.yml](./docker-compose.yml) file.
-It comprises two services: `assethub-chopsticks` for local the local node and `substrate-proxy` for the SDK.
+It comprises two services: `assethub-chopsticks` for the local node and `substrate-proxy` for the SDK.
 Take a note:

 - The local blockchain will be launched on port `8002`
 - The SDK will be launched on port `3333`